Council garages - apply to rent a garage

 However, even if the site you prefer is not available at the moment, you can still apply and be placed on the waiting list for that garage site.

-When one becomes available we will contact you.
+When a council garage becomes available, we will contact you.

 Apply to rent a council garage using our online application form.